• Skip to primary navigation

 • Vinegar: The best vinegar for pickling is plain old white vinegar.
 This recipe calls for a combination of rice wine vinegar, which is milder, less acidic and slightly sweeter in taste than white vinegar, but, If you don't have rice vinegar on hand it's fine to just use all white vinegar.

-• Sugar: I've just used normal sugar here, but if you follow a paleo diet it's fine to substitute coconut sugar.
-I've tried it, and it works!
+• Sugar: I've just used normal sugar here, but if you prefer to use coconut sugar, that also works.
+I've tried it.

 • Salt: Salt is key to pickling.
 You can use normal kosher salt or sea salt.
 Both work equally well.